Marfa Rabkova: Biography

-In 2020 Rabkova volunteered with the Viasna Human Rights Centre over the course of the 2020 Belarusian presidential election.
-At the start of the mass protests, she began to document evidence of torture and abuse by the Belarusian authorities.
-She was detained on 17 September 2020.
-On 19 September 2021 she was transferred to SIZO No. 1 in Minsk.
 Several Belarusian human rights groups recognized her as a political prisoner.
 International human rights organizations Amnesty International, Front Line Defenders, and the Observatory for the Protection of Human Rights Defenders demanded her immediate release.
-Bundestag member Agnieszka Brugger became her "godfather".
-In the pre-trial prison her health worsened; she complained about abdominal pain, tooth pain, and inflammation of the lymph nodes but did not get adequate medical treatment.
-According to her husband, she lost 20kg in prison, contracted COVID-19, and started to experience fainting and low blood pressure.
+In the pre-trial prison, she was not provided with proper living conditions.
+Her health declined, and she complained of abdominal pain, tooth pain, and inflammation of the lymph nodes, but did not get adequate medical treatment.
+In June and July 2021, she fainted due to her weakness.
+In March 2022, she finally received medical attention where it was discovered she had fluid in her pelvis.
+She may need surgury in the future.
+Her teeth would continue to cause her pain and deteriorate.
+According to her husband, she lost 20 kg in prison, contracted COVID-19, and started to experience fainting and low blood pressure.
 She also wasn't allowed to attend her father's funeral.
+In prison, she often reads the writings of a Russian novelist, Ivan Turgenev.
+She also writes letters to her husband.